electron/electron/docs/breaking-changes.md

 ## Planned Breaking API Changes (33.0)

+### Behavior Changed: menu bar will be hidden during fullscreen on Windows

+This brings the behavior to parity with Linux.
+Prior behavior: Menu bar is still visible during fullscreen on Windows.
+New behavior: Menu bar is hidden during fullscreen on Windows.

 ### Behavior Changed: `webContents` property on `login` on `app`

 The `webContents` property in the `login` event from `app` will be `null`